possession-community/MapChooser-Extended/README.md

 General purpose map voting plugin, rtv, nominate, extend, and more + Bug fix.

+**Current Version: 2.0.0**

 Based on [Oz-Lin/cs2-rockthevote](https://github.com/Oz-Lin/cs2-rockthevote)

 ## Requirements
 [Latest release of Counter Strike Sharp](https://github.com/roflmuffin/CounterStrikeSharp)

 # Installation
-- WIP
+1. Download the latest release from the [Releases](https://github.com/possession-community/MapChooser-Extended/releases) page
+2. Extract the contents to your CS2 server's `game/csgo/` directory
+3. Make sure the plugin is placed in the correct directory: `game/csgo/addons/counterstrikesharp/plugins/MapChooserExtended`
+4. Restart your server or load the plugin using the `css_plugins load MapChooserExtended` command

 # Work in Progress
-- ~~make Extend command for admin only~~
+- ✅ ~~make Extend command for admin only~~
-- ~~introducing CS2ScreenMenu, instead of Chat menu~~
+- ✅ ~~introducing CS2ScreenMenu, instead of Chat menu~~
-  - ~~for nomination menu and changemap menu~~
+  - ✅ ~~for nomination menu and changemap menu~~
-- vote sounds settings
+- ❌ vote sounds settings
 - remove unnecessary settings
 - remove unnecessary translations
 - remove codes related vip
-  - move voteextend to admin only
+  - ✅ ~~move voteextend to admin only~~
 - remove votemap, revote
 - refactor codebase
-- investigate about timelimit and maxrounds, + roundtime
+- ✅ ~~investigate about timelimit and maxrounds, + roundtime~~

+# Features

+MapChooser Extended provides a comprehensive set of features for map management and voting in CS2 servers:

+- **Rock The Vote (RTV)**: Allows players to vote for changing the current map
+- **Map Nominations**: Players can nominate maps to be included in votes
+- **End of Map Voting**: Automatic map vote before the current map ends
+- **Map Extension**: Option to extend the current map through voting
+- **Per-Map Settings**: Detailed configuration for each map individually
+- **Workshop Integration**: Automatic synchronization with Steam Workshop collections
+- **Admin Controls**: Comprehensive commands for server administrators
+- **Multi-language Support**: Translations for multiple languages
+- **CS2 Screen Menus**: Modern HTML-based menus instead of chat menus

 # Available Commands